pauldsherrill/Social-Network-API/README.md

 Now for the actual database and collection code, I started by creating a schema for users that contained a username, email, thoughts (referenced from that collection), friends (referencing itself), and added a virtual to count the amount of friends a user has.
 The next schema was built for the thoughts collection and it contained a thoughtText, a createdAt date, a userId (referenced from the user collection) and reactions (pulling from the reaction schema).
 For the reaction schema, there was no collection but the schema contained a reactionBody, userId (referenced from the user collection), and a createdAt date.

 After my collections and schemas were properly set up, it was time to create my controller and routes files.
-For each collection, I was tasked with creating GET, PUT, POST, and DELETE routes so that I could retrieve, update, an delete data from each model.
+For each collection, I was tasked with creating GET, PUT, POST, and DELETE routes so that I could retrieve, update, and delete data from each model.
 For the GET routes, I was tasked with retrieving all data from a table as well as just one item depending on the ID.
 For each collection, I used the standard GET routes functions with either findAll or findOne and then included a populate command to make sure the referenced friends, thoughts, or reactions were being included with the correct collections.
 For my POST routes, I used a .create query to pull from the JSON body to create new collections in the database, however, for my POST routes handling the addition of a friend or a reaction, I used the .findOneandUpdate query to update that collection to reference a specific collection ID.
-For removig a friend or reaction I used the same logic but instead of using $addToSet, I used $pull to update the collection.
+For removing a friend or reaction I used the same logic but instead of using $addToSet, I used $pull to update the collection.
 For my PUT routes, I also used the .findOneandUpdate query to update the data to whatever was in the body.
 Lastly, for all my DELETE routes I used the .findOneAndDelete to delete the collection with the ID provided in the parameters.

 My last task to finish the site was to set up my insomnia.
 I did so by creating folders in insomnia for each of my schemas.
 In each folder, I then created http requests for all of the routes, differentiating between GET, PUT, POST, and DELETE, and then put in the necessary URL.
 For my GET by ID, DELETE, and ADD (friend or reaction) routes, I tested with random ID's from an existing collection in the URL to make sure they worked.
 For my PUT and POST routes, I needed to add a body that matched the columns in the specific model to make sure those routes worked.
 Once everything was running how I wanted it to, I was done!